trafkin/aws-policy-manager/Readme.md

 * boto3
 * python 3.6 or higher

-All dependencies can be installed by any package manager like pip, anaconda, virtualenv, etc.
+All dependencies can be installed from the **requirements.txt** by any package manager like pip, anaconda, virtualenv, etc. Enviroment configuration should be made according your package manager or preference.

 ### Right before running this script
 Before making use of this script, make sure you have your AWS credentials defined on your system, either by [IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) or having the AWS CLI installed and going to `aws configure`, more info on this can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)